TBD54566975/technical-steering-committee/rfcs/rfc-0001/README.md

 5. The RFC DRI is expected to address feedback by either changing the RFC or by explaining

 6. At or before the next meeting, members review the feedback and:
-    * For Type 1 decision making: If there is no blocking feedback, the RFC is accepted
+    * For Type 1 decision making (irreversible, high-consequence): If all members accept, the RFC is accepted
-    * For Type 2 decision making: If all members accept, the RFC is accepted
+    * For Type 2 decision making (reversible, low-consequence): If there is no blocking feedback, the RFC is accepted
     * If the TSC reaches an impasse, the TSC lead will make the decision

 ### After the decision